 appointment, was rare and striking.

-biography of María and an analysis of her
+biography of María and an analysis of her political partnership with Alfonso.

-María's long, busy tenure as lieutenant prompts a reconsideration of long-held notions of power,
+María's long, busy tenure as lieutenant prompts a reconsideration of long-held

-institution of monarchy and a theoretical reconsideration of the
+study of the institution of monarchy and a theoretical reconsideration of the

 operations of gender within it.
 If the practice of monarchy is conventionally

 understood as strictly a man's job, María's reign presents a compelling argument

 for a more complex model, one attentive to the dynamic relationship of queenship

-circumstances and theories that shaped the institution she
+and kingship and the circumstances and theories that shaped the institution she